danircfilho/project-one/README.md

 ## Descriptions

-- mongodb used in the cloud (mongodb.com/cloud/atlas)
+- mongodb used in the cloud - Atlas (mongodb.com/cloud/atlas)
 -
 -